-10. Key success factors for replication:
+10. Factors for successful replication

 The techniques developed under the projects are very effective, simple and well suited to rural contexts.
 They constitute a type of inexpensive technology, developed entirely on the basis of local materials and easily replicated in many countries with different ecoystems; for example, non-mist propagators are successfully used in forest zones as well as savannah and dry zones.
 Lastly, there are immense, very promising possibilities of replicating the project inasmuch as the techniques developed can be easily adapted in other rural areas.